Show / Display

 Thorngate Halls, Bury Road, Gosport, PO12 3PX

-This Compton Pipe Organ has been in Gosport Thorngate Hall since 1981 but was originally built to provide music and sound effects for silent films of the 1930s.
+This Compton Pipe Organ has been in the Ballroom at Thorngate Hall since 1981 but was originally built to provide music and sound effects for silent films of the 1930s.
 The chambers contain over 900 pipes and a variety of percussion and sound effect instruments.
 This is the last of its type still surviving in original working order AND concert playable condition!

-Your visit will include a brief history and explanation of the organ, followed by a viewing of the organ chambers ‘behind the scenes’.
-Finish this all off, time permitting, with a short but enjoyable recital by one of the Gosport & District Organ Club members, and the opportunity for visitors to “have a go”.
+Your visit will include a brief history and explanation of the organ, followed by a viewing of the organ chambers which are truly ‘behind the scenes’.
+Finish this all off with a short but enjoyable recital by one of the Gosport & District Organ Club members, and the opportunity for visitors to “have a go”.

 Duration approx: 60-90 minutes